Fun Things to Do for Easter in Toronto

 Where: 122 Ashworth Rd., Mount Albert

 Here’s another farm-based option for your Easter celebrations.
 At Brooks Farms’ Easterfest, your kids can decorate their own Easter hunt bag that they then can use to collect Easter treats that will be stashed around the farm (keep an eye out for the Golden egg).
 Afterwards (or before), enjoy a wagon ride, live entertainment, and photos with the Easter Bunny and his friends, including real-life adorable baby chicks.
 The farm’s Barnyard Playland, which includes a pirate ship, jumping pillows, and lots more, will also be open for fun.
-Tickets, if purchased in advance, are $17, and kids under two are free.
+Tickets, if purchased in advance, are $25, and kids under two are free.

-3rd Annual Easter Market at Evergreen Brick Works
+Easter Sunday Fun at Evergreen Brick Works

-When: Saturday April 19
+When: Sunday April 5

 Where: 550 Bayview Ave